d-krupke/cpsat-primer/README.md

 $(x_1 \vee x_2 \vee x_3) \wedge (\overline{x_1} \vee \overline{x_2})\wedge (x_1 \vee \overline{x_3})$.
 Any SAT-formula can be efficiently converted to such a representation.

-If you want to actually dig deep into SAT-solvers, luckily there is literatur for you, e.g.,
+If you want to actually dig deep into SAT-solvers, luckily there is literature for you, e.g.,
 * *Donald Knuth - The Art of Computer Programming, Volume 4, Fascicle 6: Satisfiability*.
 * The *Handbook of Satisfiability* may provide much more information, but is unfortunately pretty expensive.
 * If you want some free material, I liked the slides